rackerlabs/docs-core-infra-user-guide/cloud-ops/troubleshoot.rst

 * Keep in mind that Windows servers normally take longer to build than other operating systems.

-* In case a build fails, try again.
+* If a build fails, try again.
 The build system is often busy and doesn't always succeed; try more than once before being sure of a problem.